cyborginstitute/administration/source/glossary.rst

       National Center for Supercomputing Applications.
 Located at the University of Illinois Campaign-Urbana, the NCSA is notable for hosting many developments, including the development of HTTP.

+   horizontal scaling
+      See ":term:`partitioning`."

+   vertical scaling
+      See ":term:`replication`."

+   replication
+      A distributed architecture where

+   partitioning
+      A distributed architecture where